lightblue-platform/lightblue-docs-specs/language_specification/data.md

   "errors": [ errors ]
 }
 ```
-* status: enumerated field
+* `status`: enumerated field
-  * complete: The operation completed, all requests are processed
+  * `COMPLETE`: The operation completed, all requests are processed
-  * partial: Some of the operations are successful, some failed
+  * `PARTIAL`: Some of the operations are successful, some failed
-  * async: Operation running asynchronously
+  * `ASYNC`: Operation running asynchronously
-  * error: Operation failed because of some system error
+  * `ERROR`: Operation failed because of some system error
-* modifiedCount: number of entities affected by the call,
+* `modifiedCount`: number of entities affected by the call,
   if this is an insert, update, or delete
-* matchCount: total number of entities in the result set,
+* `matchCount`: total number of entities in the result set,
   if this is a find.
-* taskHandle: Only present if aysnchronous operation is
+* `taskHandle`: Only present if aysnchronous operation is
   requested, and status=async.
 Contains the task handle that
   the client can use to retrieve status information about the
   ongoing execution
-* session: Session information for the client.
+* `session`: Session information for the client.
 How this is
   used is implementation dependent, and TBD
-* processed: Projected entity information for processed entities.
+* `processed`: Projected entity information for processed entities.
   Only for insert and update.
 Contains only successfully updated
   entities.
 It is up to the caller to project identifying fields
   if caller needs.
-* dataErrors: All entity related errors.
+* `dataErrors`: All entity related errors.
-  * data: Projected entity data
+  * `data`: Projected entity data
-  * errors: Array of errors for that particular object
+  * `errors`: Array of errors for that particular object
-* errors: Errors not related to data
+* `errors`: Errors not related to data

 ### Insert